utsaslab/squirrelfs/README.md

 ### VM setup
 1. Download the pre-made VM image: `curl -o rustfs.img.tar.gz https://www.cs.utexas.edu/~hleblanc/rustfs.img.tar.gz` (8GB)
-2. Untar the VM image: `tar -xf rustfs.img.tar.gz` (expands to about 25GB)
+2. Untar the VM image: `tar -xf rustfs.img.tar.gz` (expands to about 25GB; may take up to 50GB)
 3. The VM can now be booted using `qemu-system-x86_64 -boot c -m 8G -hda rustfs.img -enable-kvm -net nic -net user,hostfwd=tcp::2222-:22 -cpu host -nographic -smp <# cores>`
 4. SSH into the VM using `ssh rustfs@localhost -p 2222`.
 The username and password are both `rustfs`.
     - After running the boot command, the VM will appear to hang with a `Booting from Hard Disk...` message.
 Open another terminal window and SSH in; it may take a few seconds before you can connect to the VM.